Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/ratings_reviews.md

 ## Objectives

-Any users (consumer / subscriber or catalog manager) logged into a Marketplace is able to leave a product rating.
+Any users (consumer / subscriber or catalog manager) logged into a Marketplace is able to rate any product visible to him.

 ## View the product ratings

-The product ratings are visible uder the Ratings section of any product.
+The product ratings are visible under the Ratings section of any product.

-If there are no rating yet, the view displays only the Rate button
+If there are no rating yet, the view displays only the *Rate the product* button

 The view displays: